Mindfulness & Grief Coach Certification Program

 8 Facilitation Guides

-Complete step-by-step session plans for leading full grief groups.
+Complete session plans for leading full groups and private coaching clients.

 12 On-Demand Courses